xstaticxgpx/zmqpush/README.md

 zmqpush
 =======

-Asynchronously queue STDIN and push across the wire using ZeroMQ socket.
+Asynchronously queue STDIN and push across the wire using a ZeroMQ socket.

 Built with Python3's new asyncio module and aiozmq.

-Utilizes NONBLOCK stdin and Edge-Triggered epoll() to detect content and queue from stdin.
+Utilizes NONBLOCK-ing stdin and Edge-Triggered epoll() to detect content and queue from stdin.

 Designed to work via a unix pipe.